Mikayle-Coetzee/Recipe_App/README.md

 9. If you entered the number for 'Clear Recipe', you will be asked to comfirm with entering yes or no.
 - you will then have a option to enter a new recipe or quit.
 10. If you entered the number for 'Quit', the application will close.

+## Enhancements and Key Focus Areas in my Part 1 Submission

+I achieved a perfect score of 100% for Part 1 of the programming assignment.
+While I did not receive specific feedback from my lecturer, I approached this task with a strong commitment to ongoing improvement.
+I would like to highlight the key areas I focused on during my review process.

+Firstly, I dedicated time to enhance the efficiency of my code by adjusting some algorithms and data structures.
+I analysed the complexity of my code and made appropriate adjustments to ensure optimal performance.

+Secondly, I conducted additional testing to ensure that all my error handling mechanisms can handle unexpected situations and that it provides meaningful error messages to the user.

+Thirdly, I revisited my code's structure, ensuring that I followed best programming practices and the principles we discussed in class.
+I paid close attention to naming conventions, ensuring clarity and consistency throughout my code.

+Lastly, I improved and expanded a few comments in my code, carefully selecting better words for improved readability.

+I believe that these enhancements have made my Part 1 submission even stronger, demonstrating my dedication to delivering high-quality work.